meibenjin/meibenjin.github.io/Resume.md

 * [Distributed Spatiotemporal System](https://github.com/meibenjin/CloudIndex)

-  Design and implement a distribute spatio-temporal system on openstack cloud platform.
+  Design and implement a distribute spatio-temporal system on OpenStack cloud platform.
   Major Features
     * Support Range Query and NN Query(trajectories)
     * split spatiotemporal data by dimensions and store them on the system distributelly